Do I need to pay council tax?

 If you’re a full-time student and you need to take some time-off from your studies, you should still be exempt from paying council tax if you remain registered with the intention of returning to your course.

 What if you are on a postgraduate course?

 All full-time postgraduate students are entitled to the same exemption as other full time students.

 However, there have been some cases where securing rightful council tax rebates have proven difficult.
 Set out below are a few common issues faced by postgraduate students.

 - Some local authorities challenge if postgraduate students’ periods of study, tuition or work experience meet the requirements.
-This is often because the periods of study don’t take place on university campus.
+This is often because the periods of study don’t take place on the university campus.
 However, the legislation states that study doesn’t need to be at campus and you should challenge any refusal you might get on these grounds.

 - Every local authority judges the formal ending of postgraduate courses differently.
 For example, some may assess the period during the thesis ‘writing up’ as the formal end of the course, while others will extend council tax student status after the end of the course.
 If your local authority decision affects you, you can seek advice from your students’ union or an advice centre.